.webp)

 I simplified the logo by removing the yellow lines for a cleaner wordmark.
 The stacked layout and bold sans-serif typeface add contemporary impact and confidence.

-I redesigned the website so Working Film's mission is clearly communicated while also showcasing their work by pairing concise text with impactful visuals taken primarily from their projects.
-Descriptive content is streamlined, with some details revealed on hover for a cleaner, more engaging experience.
+I redesigned the website so Working Films' mission is clearly communicated while also showcasing their work by pairing concise text with impactful visuals taken primarily from their projects.
+Descriptive content is streamlined, with some details revealed on hover for a cleaner and more engaging experience.